A plethystic chain rule: Introduction

 \subsection{Plan of the paper}

-In \Cref{section:preliminaries} we set notations and recall some results from the theory of symmetric functions.
-In \Cref{section:derivation} we introduce the derivation $\D$ and prove Theorem~A. In this section we also give a recursive formula to compute the product of two symmetric functions.
-Theorem~B is then proved in \Cref{section:plethysms}, where we also collect some explicit examples.
-Finally, Theorem~C is proved in \Cref{section:applications}; it is obtained as a corollary of a more general result (see \Cref{thm:supported on columns}).
-In \Cref{appendix:Chern shadows vs Chern classes} we bridge the results here presented to our previous work \cite{Casimiri}.
+In Section \ref{section:preliminaries} and Section \ref{section:derivation} we set our notation and recall some results from the theory of symmetric functions.
+In Section \ref{section:remarkable derivation}, we introduce the derivation $\D$ and prove Theorem~A; for readers more familiar with the combinatorics of representations of the symmetric group, we translate in Section \ref{section:symmetric group II} our results in this setting.
+In this section, we also give a recursive formula to compute the product of two symmetric functions.
+Theorem~B is then proved in Section \ref{section:plethysms}, where we also collect some explicit examples.
+In Section \ref{section:applications}, we prove Theorem \ref{thm:supported on columns} concerning the support properties of $\D$, together with some further applications.